StuartLittlefair/rainbow/README.rst

 the *raw data*.
 Over-plotted on the bottom panel is the 1-sigma range of noise models arising from the Gaussian process.

+The script will also write out the data and the fit to a file, whose name is specified in the input.dat file.

 Limb-darkening is handled using a quadratic limb-darkening law.
 The utility script limbdark.py will help you find initial values for SDSS filters, using the tables from Claret & Bloemen (2011).